6 Setting up pipelines with {targets}

 can sometimes fail to install packages.
 I tried running William Landau’s demo pipeline on two computers, one running OpenSuse Linux and one running Windows 10.
 It ran successfully on Linux, but not on Windows.{renv}

-relies on MRAN and CRAN.
-While it is unlikely that CRAN will ever be offline, as there are many, many mirrors around the world, and it could be argued that the longer CRAN is online, the likelier it is it’ll stay online, the same cannot (yet) be said from MRAN.
-However,{renv}
+relies on CRAN archives staying online.
+While it is very unlikely that CRAN will ever be offline, as there are many, many mirrors around the world, and it could be argued that the longer CRAN is online, the likelier it is it’ll stay online, for very mission critical projects it might be needed to host your own mirror.

 We are going to solve these issues in chapter 9, but for now, let’s be grateful for {renv}